The following are Work for Good's standard Terms & Conditions for Charities.

 7.4 Nothing in these Terms & Conditions shall constitute any representation or warranty that:

-7.4.1 the Work for Good mark is valid; or
+7.4.1 the Work for Good Logo is valid; or

 7.4.2 the exercise by the licensee of rights granted under clause 7.1 will not infringe the rights of any person.

-7.5 You grant us a non-exclusive and non-sub-licensable licence to use the Charity’s logo (“the Charity mark”) on our Website for the sole purpose of listing the Charity as a participating organisation.
+7.5 You grant us a non-exclusive and non-sub-licensable licence to use the Charity’s logo (“the Charity logo”) on our Website for the sole purpose of listing the Charity as a participating organisation.

 7.6 You may revoke the licence at any time.
-If you exercise this right, we will cease to use the Charity mark within 30 days after such revocation.
+If you exercise this right, we will cease to use the Charity logo within 30 days after such revocation.